 To ensure there is lively debate and competition among a number of candidates, Ohio Wesleyan's Mock Convention traditionally represents the party currently not in control of the White House.

-Twenty-four years ago the 1984 Mock Convention chose Geraldine Ferraro as its Vice Presidential Candidate months before Walter Mondale actually selected her as his running mate.
+In 1984, Mock Convention delegates chose Geraldine Ferraro as the Vice Presidential Candidate months before Walter Mondale actually selected her as his running mate.
 Each and every convention is increasingly interesting and exciting, and this year is looking to be another great event.

-Read the full history (PDF) of OWU’s Mock Convention.
+Read the full history of OWU's Mock Convention.